 Ideally practitioners undertaking research should have designated experts who are well-versed in producing research materials and who keep up to date with any developments in this area.
 This should be further augmented by training programs for all research staff so that everyone understands the issues at play when addressing this topic.

-MRS is also developing a new module for the Recruiter Accreditation Scheme (RAS) covering diversity and inclusion recruitment.
-The RAS training materials are freely available, and the new module will be available from the RAS website later in 2022.
+MRS has developed a training module and qualification for the Recruiter Accreditation Scheme (RAS) covering diversity and inclusion issues relevant to research participant recruitment.
+The RAS EDI training materials are freely available, and can be found via the RAS website.

 This is a challenging area, as some approaches to questionnaire design (such as gamification) can be in direct opposition to the requirements of people with physical disabilities.
 Furthermore, there are many kinds of physical disabilities and mental health conditions, and there is no single approach to questionnaire design which is appropriate for all.
 There are several principles however that might be useful to research practitioners to consider, depending on the applicability and the research methods being used: